Rest API

 fWeBpZ9CKaKb7pnk@vGtkQDjZFQ_U2g@GZu_Z74X

-They are specifically designed to be used in client-side code, as they have restricted access and automatically expire after a predefined timespan.
+They are specifically designed to be used in client-side (frontend) code, as they have restricted access and automatically expire after a predefined timespan.
+However, they may also be used in backend code for certain usecases.

 Pass your action token in the HTTP request header: authorization: Token <your-action-token>